 Secretary- Richard Dugan - Issues annual calendar of club events, maintains members list.

-Monte Bentz-Fishing tournaments, lagoon stocking, lagoon health
+Monte Bentz-Charter Fishing Organizer, Fishing tournaments, lagoon stocking, lagoon health.

 Dave Morse- POA liaison, arrange dinner speakers.